 Voltage stability analysis must demonstrate that the nose of the post-Contingency P-V curve occurs at a voltage that is less than or equal to the applicable bus low voltage limit as coordinated with the applicable Planning Coordinator and/or by any applicable Transmission Owner(s) (e.g., the MWEX limitation of 95 percent of nominal voltage at the Arrowhead4 230-kV bus) to assure adequate system voltage stability and reactive power resources for P0 through P7 Contingencies.

-System design as planned for all Planning Events should ensure that exceeding any steady state voltage stability IROL can be mitigated within 30 minutes or any IROL Tv, whichever is less.
+System design as planned for all Planning Events should ensure that any applicable steady state voltage stability IROL limit will not be exceeded.